nionio6915/Euclid_Probe/README.md

 ## Probe Calibration
 Quick notes, to be expanded on later.
 Narrative is written in general terms, using gcode commands.
-The process is basically starting with a known Z probe offset and then adding/subtracting the difference of the true and relative positions
+The process is basically starting with a known Z probe offset and then adding/subtracting the difference of the true and relative positions.
+Figure on doing it twice- once cold and then hot if you want more accurate height.

   1. Assign an initial Z probe offset SMALLER than you will actually use to stop the probe HIGHER off the bed.
       - In RRF  G31 ...
 Z2.5 as example